 It is good to keep in mind that if you work with distributed teams across the world, not all team members might know the three piglets fable.
 I noticed during one retrospective with team members in Mumbai, that they were not familiar with the fable.
 If you need to explain the fable first, it might not be as effective as it would be with team members who knew the fable growing up.

 To summarize the downsides of the three piglets retrospective:

 - Generic retrospective, more specific forms might yield better results.

-- Culture differences, not all team members outside of Europe might know this fable, and the retrospective might be less effective, if you need to explain the fable first.
+- Cultural differences, not all team members outside of Europe might know this fable, and the three little pigs retrospective might be less effective if you need to explain the fable first.

 Conclusion of the three piglets retrospective

-I would recommend using the three piglets retrospective if you do not have a specific goal in mind for the retrospective, or if the team is in need for a good laugh.
-If you have a specific goal in mind, it might be better to pick one of the retrospectives that is suited for your desired goal.
+I would recommend using the three piglets retrospective if you do not have a specific goal in mind for the retrospective, or if the team is in need of a good laugh.
+If you have a specific goal in mind, it might be better to pick one of the retrospectives that are suited for your desired goal.